demaris/oscilite/README.md

 and matplotlib for display and user interface controls.

 The diffusive cml can be considered as simulation of columns of balanced networks of excitatory and inhibitory neurons.
-The statistics of globally coupled maps resembles a small world connectity matrix between sites.
+The statistics of globally coupled maps resembles a small world connectivity matrix between sites.

-The combination of recurrent dynamics and convolution may create mapping manifolds similar to deep feedforward networks, with subspaces in the dynamics acting as the nodes in hidden layers and as output units.
+The combination of recurrent dynamics and convolution may create mapping manifolds similar to deep feedforward networks, with subspaces visited by the dynamics acting as the nodes in hidden layers and as output units.
 In my image recognition work, I searched for dynamics which would create similar distributions across subspaces (partitions) for different views of an object, with a distance function comparing distribution values similar to comparision nodes in Siamese networks.
-The dynamics were constrained to a few iterations, with time varying alpha and gamma parameters.
+The dynamics were constrained to a few iterations, with time varying nonlinearity and coupling parameters.
+The working hypothesis was that slow oscillations served as nonlinear control parameters for fast dynamics in the gamma range.
+Learning was performed with genetic algorithms which would find parameters for each class, with a family of recognizers creating the overall manifold.
+It was shown that even though the GA objective (loss) functions only handled invariance over views and maximizing distance from other representations via KL distance term, projections into a low dimensional space exhibited clustering of the recognized objects according to the number of jointed segments.